wp-plugins/wp-quote/readme.txt

 == Installation ==

-1. Upload 'wp-quote.php' to the '/wp-content/plugins/' directory
+1. Upload 'wp-quote' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==